 Soon after, Robinson took to Facebook to vent his feelings regarding the development, while also announcing his decision to turn to Bitcoin, the world’s largest censorship-resistant currency, for receiving donations.
 His Facebook post also contained a Bitcoin address.

-“Look at the PayPal Fascists, can’t even explain what exactly I have done that is not in line with their User agreement.
-They steal our funds for 6 months?
+“Look at the PayPal Fascists, can’t even explain what exactly I have done that is not in line with their User Agreement.
+Do they steal our funds for 6 months?
 Screw Paypal and the establishment if you still want to support me you can do so without Paypal at www.supporttommy.com or using Bitcoin”, reads the post.

 A number of supportive comments have been posted on Robinson’s post, with some users claiming to have voluntarily closed their PayPal accounts to show their solidarity with Robinson; and some others claiming that PayPal’s move is being prompted by political motives.